toptal/granite/docs/tutorial.md

 - When a book is **not available** and the user **didn't read** it
 - If the person **already read** the book, also **doesn't make sense add it to the wishlist**
 - When the book becomes available, the system should notify people that are with this book on the wishlist
-- When the book is rented by someone that has the book on the wishlist, it should be removed after delivered back
+- When the book is rented by someone that has the book on the wishlist, it should be removed after return

 The application domain is very simple, and we're going to build step by step this small logic case to show how granite can be useful and abstract a few